Widgets are available for setting the :

 The use of path expression types is described in Table 1, “Most Common Path Expressions”. |

-The Information block contains information that is not published by default.
+The Information block in the WXE editor contains information that is not published by default.
 The custom XPath widget allows them to be published.

 Elements that can be retrieved from the style sheet via xpath, must also be placed in the Information block of the XML document: